opf/openproject/docs/user-guide/nextcloud-integration/README.md

 #### No permission to see this file

-If you are unable to see the details of a file or are unable to open some of the files linked to a work package, it could be related to your Nextcloud user not having the necessary permissions.
+If you are unable to see the details of a file or are unable to open some of the files linked to a work package, it could be related to your Nextcloud account not having the necessary permissions.
 In such a case, you will be able to see the name, time of last modification and the name of the modifier but you will not be able to perform any further actions.
 To open or access these files, please contact your Nextcloud administrator or the creator of the file so that they can grant you the necessary permissions.

 ![OP_no_permissions](1_1_01-Not_all_files_available.png)